cbuerger92/cbuerger92/readme.md

 ## Welcome to my Github Profile 👋

 My name is Christina, and I have a deep passion for design and technology.
 My journey began with training as a media designer, which laid the foundation for my career.
 Over the past seven years, I worked in various advertising agencies, where I honed my skills and gained valuable experience.
-I was involved in developing and visually realizing numerous digital products.

 Now, I’m excited to embrace a new challenge: training as a software developer at [neuefische GmbH](https://www.neuefische.de/).
 This next step will allow me to merge my creative abilities with the technical expertise of web development.